 Some of her most notable outfits included pencil skirts, midi dresses, lilac accessories, puff sleeves, floral dresses, polka dots, headbands, and off- the shoulder dresses.
 All these are back in style again.
 Isn’t it funny how fashion works in cycles?
 Let’s take a look at Princess Diana most iconic outfits:

 At last the ’70s.
 A lot of us were not even alive then, but it’s possibly the most stylish decades of all time.
 It had a little bit of everything from bell sleeves, shearling coats, miniskirts, tie-dye shirts, Mexican ‘peasant’ blouses to folk embroidered blouses.

 Designers from Gucci to Etro channeled the ’70s on their runways for this spring.
-But what better way to find inspiration that going back to the source?
+But what better way to find inspiration than going back to the source?
 Let’s take a look at some of the style icons of the decade:

-The former first lady was best known for her fashion choices back in the ’60s during which time she was an occupant of the White House.
-But her more relaxed ’70s style is what we can look back for our inspiration.
+The famous former first lady was best known for her fashion choices back in the ’60s during which time she was an occupant of the White House.
+But her more relaxed ’70s style is what we can look back for for our inspiration.
 She favored labels such as Givenchy, Yves Saint Laurent, and Balenciaga.
-Her signature look consisted of basics paired with headscarf and oversized glasses.
+Her signature look consisted of basics paired with a headscarf and oversized glasses.

 It’s always fun to look back at previous decades to see what people were wearing then.
 I’ve always been fascinated by history.
 I hope you guys enjoyed these retro-style ideas.